Sara Netanyahu: Alleged abusive treatment of staff

+Misuse of public funds

-In 2015, reports surfaced that she had ordered catered meals and charged the government nearly $100,000 for the expenses when the Prime Minister's Office already employed a cook.
+In 2015, reports surfaced that Netanyahu had ordered catered meals and charged the government nearly $100,000 for the expenses when the Prime Minister's Office already employed a cook.
 Police recommended indicting her in 2016.
 On September 8, 2017, Attorney General Avichai Mandelblit announced that Netanyahu would be charged with ordering meals at the state's expense without authorization.
 On 17 January 2018, the pre-indictment hearing was held.
 Netanyahu's lawyers met with Mandelblit, while she herself did not attend, breaking with usual custom.
 After negotiations for a plea bargain collapsed, the trial was set for July 19.
 Netanyahu's lawyers argued that the meals were ordered by an assistant for visiting dignitaries.

 On 16 June 2019, Netanyahu signed a plea deal and was convicted of misusing state funds, with the more severe charge of fraud being dropped.
 She was ordered to pay 55,000 NIS ($15,275) to the state.

-During a visit to a Portuguese memorial to the victims of the Inquisition, Netanyahu stated that her family is also facing an inquisition.